meeg/kTrackerDark/README.md

   * MYSQL_SERVER: address of mysql server (contains geometry schema and/or data)
   * ALIGNMENT_MODE: enable if running the alignment (it will set both FMag and KMag to 0.)
   * MC_MODE: enable if running MC productions
-  * DIMUON_MODE: change to 0 if one wants to save events with less than 2 muons
+  * DIMUON_MODE: change to 0 if one wants to save events without muons pairs
   * KMAG_ON: change to 0 to turn off kMag
   * ENABLE_KF: comment out if one wants to disable Kalman Filter
   * Other variables